 - Ohio Board of Nursing RN License Verification - (upon expiration, no grace period)

 - Graduate students entering Mount Carmel Summer 2015 and later are required to upload the last requirement (RN license verification) to CastleBranch (https://www.castlebranch.com/).
 Deadlines: All information must be uploaded to CastleBranch no later than July 30.
 Contact the College Nurse or Graduate Advisor for any difficulty with the CastleBranch website.
 Students will not be permitted to begin academic work unless all requirements are met.

 Canvas, the College's Learning Management System (LMS) is available to students, and it is strongly recommended that students become familiar with Canvas navigation before classes begin.
 Students will have access to Canvas 30 days prior to the start date of each course.
 To access the Canvas orientation, students can either login to CARMELink > MyMCCN I Canvas or login directly to Canvas.
 Once logged into Canvas, students can find the student training information at Help > Student Resources > Canvas-Student Orientation.

 The Graduate Student Advisor has developed a Graduate Student Advising course located in Canvas that all students will be invited to join and view announcements and important information.
 In the Canvas Resources module, students can find the link to Canvas-Student Orientation.
-Online Nursing Education track students will have pertinent information and orientation located on the Graduate Advising Canvas course in separate tab.
+All Master's students are required to complete the online orientation course and will receive an electronic notification for access.
 In addition, a separate DNP student site within this Canvas course is available.
-Furthermore, all DNP students will be invited to a separate DNP orientation course.
+Furthermore, all Master's and DNP students will be invited to a separate on-campus orientation session.